hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/03-how-hushang-and-gaiumart-went-to-fight-the-black-div.md

 And putting forth his hands like lion's paws

-Made earth too narrow for the lusty di'v,
+Made earth too narrow for the lusty div,

 Then flayed him, lopping off his monstrous head,